stratoskar/DataAnalytics/README.md

-# DataAnalytics
-This repository contains the excersise in data analytics in python, 6th peek

-We have used the following Data Analysis schedule here:
+#We have used the following Data Analysis schedule here:

 1) Data preparation
 2) Data clustering techniques